 Holding company tax planning can be complicated because the holding company owns a number of individual businesses, similar to the way a person may own individual shares of a company.
-However, each company stands on its own, having its own series of employees, bank accounts, and offices.
 To understand what’s involved in strategic tax planning for holding companies, you first have to understand the way that the IRS reviews holding companies.

 A business that is successful may want to purchase other businesses for many reasons.
 Sometimes, the idea is to create a business that has the potential to generate revenue, but in a sector that might be risky.
 Since the parent company is now liable for the debt of its subsidiary, if the subsidiary fails, the parent company is debt-free.

 A holding company is a parent corporation that has a sufficient amount of voting shares in another company so that it can control its management and policies.
 The sole reason why holding companies exist is to control multiple companies, property, trademarks, and patents.